Will rain ruin your wedding day - or make it extra-special? It all comes down to preparation and attitude.

 Attitude

-Maya Angelou once said, "I’ve learned that you can tell a lot about a person by the way s/he handles these three things: a rainy day, lost luggage, and tangled Christmas tree lights!"
+Maya Angelou once said, "I've learned that you can tell a lot about a person by how s/he handles these three things: a rainy day, lost luggage, and tangled Christmas tree lights!"

-I know a little about lost luggage and tangled Christmas tree lights, but I know a lot about couples who have rainy wedding days.
+I know a little about lost luggage and tangled Christmas tree lights, but I know a lot about couples with rainy wedding days.
 If you have a wet wedding day, the BEST thing to do is embrace it!
 Enjoy it!
 Bask in it!
-You set the tone of the day, so make it a happy one!
-It may not be everything you wished for, but there are lots of great things to enjoy about it.
+You set the day's tone, so make it a happy one!
+It may not be everything you wished for, but there are great things to enjoy about it.

-Every single wedding I have photographed has had something that hasn't gone to plan.
-It's those couples who handle the challenges well that have the happiest memories!
+Every wedding I have photographed has had something that hasn't gone to plan.
+Those couples who handle the challenges well have the happiest memories!
 Truly!

 Make a Wet Weather Plan

-Be aware that outdoor weddings come with that little bit of weather risk, and be prepared.
+Be aware that outdoor weddings come with weather risks, and be prepared.
 Have a wet weather plan.
-Line up some wet weather options in advance.
-Ask a close friend to be a wet weather coordinator - they can marshal the guests to roll their sleeves up and bring audio equipment, lights, chairs, decorations, etc into a marquee or under a verandah when the first drops begin to fall.
+Line up some damp weather options in advance.
+Ask a close friend to be a wet weather coordinator - they can marshal the guests to roll their sleeves up and bring audio equipment, lights, chairs, decorations, etc, into a marquee or under a verandah when the first drops begin to fall.

-Being prepared will take all the stress out of the door - you just need to work the plan.
+Being prepared will take all the stress out of the day - you need to work out the plan.

 Prepare To Change Plans

 If the unexpected happens, don't feel obliged to stick to the original plan - as one friend put it, "just go with the flow!" (ha!)
-An experienced photographer will help you to grab some great journalistic photos where and when you can.
-You might have to spend a few minutes during your reception getting a few portraits, but it's nice to sneak a few minutes away from the spotlight enjoying the newly married vibe.
+An experienced photographer will help you grab some great journalistic photos where and when possible.
+You might have to spend a few minutes getting a few portraits during your reception, but it's nice to sneak away from the spotlight and enjoy the newly married vibe.

 Rain-Proof Ponchos, Umbrellas, Gum Boots - and Towels

 Warm shawls or ponchos can help keep you dry and warm.
-How about investing in some for you and your bridesmaids.
+You may like to invest in some for you and your bridesmaids.

 Umbrellas can be inexpensive, so get enough to keep all your bridal party dry (ish).

 Some couples with outdoor weddings provide a box of umbrellas for all their guests.
-You can sell the umbrellas after the wedding day on any second-hand wedding supplies site, so you can recycle and get your money back.
+You can sell the umbrellas on any second-hand wedding supplies site after the wedding day, so you can recycle them and get your money back.

 Have you considered wearing gumboots for your rainy wedding day?
-I know, it sounds tacky, but it doesn't have to be if you get some classy numbers!
+It sounds tacky, but it doesn't have to be if you get some classy numbers!

-Most importantly, bring a big box of towels to wipe faces, suits, dry off shoes, bench seats, etc.
+Most importantly, bring a big box of towels to wipe faces and suits, dry off shoes, bench seats, etc.

 Hair Dryer and Curler or Straightener

-Pop a hair dryer and curler or straightener into the boot of your car to do touch-ups!
+Pop a hair dryer, curler, or straightener into the car boot to do touch-ups!
 As a photographer, I always pop a hair dryer and curler in my car on rainy wedding days.
-For this wedding, we dried the groom's jacket with my dryer and curled the bride's little side curls in the clubrooms during the substantial rain period when we couldn't go outside.

 Blankets and Heaters